tiagoluis12/nasa-api-project/README.md

 NASA Explorer is a full-stack web application that allows users to explore NASA's vast collection of space-related media.
 The application provides features such as:

-- **Content Search:** Query NASA’s open APIs to view Astronomy Picture of the Day (APOD), Mars Rover photos, EPIC images, and more.
-- **Content-Based Image Retrieval:** On the detail page, similar images are fetched based on the current content.
-- **Responsive Design:** A modern, responsive user interface built with React and Material UI.
-- **Backend API Integration:** A Node.js/Express backend that acts as a proxy to NASA’s APIs and handles errors.

 ## Table of Contents

 - [Features](#features)